 My name is Kyle Hornby and I am a Dentist in Kitchener, ON.
 Each week I tackle common dental topics to help you better understand how to raise the bar on your dental home care.
 My overall goal is to help patients to need less treatment so they can save money on annual dental fees.
-This week, I’d like to discuss a common patient concern: receding gums.
+This week, I'd like to discuss a common patient concern: managing gum recession.

 I hope that this guide will help patients to better understand what causes gum recession as well as whether or not the recession they're experiencing will worsen and require treatment.
 Knowledge is really powerful stuff.
 Thus, I hope these posts can help patients to have a productive, informed discussion with their Dentist about treatment options.

 So, I'll start by briefly explaining what gum recession is along with a discussion of its root causes (there are a few).
 The we'll tackle how to think about and track gum recession over time so we can better understand stability and determine if any need for treatment exists.